ayush-jadaun/AllProfanity/README.md

   - Set custom placeholder characters or strings
 - **Zero Dependencies**: Only depends on leo-profanity as the base filter
 - **TypeScript Support**: Full TypeScript type definitions included
+- **Extensible**: Designed with multi-language support in mind, making it easy to add more languages in the future

 ## Installation